-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA FROM : DEF Corporatio n 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
-UN1076,Phosgene , 2.3, Poison, Inhalation Hazard, Zone A (UN1076 is the Identification Number from Column 4 of the 25 lbs Phosge proper s name fr 2 of the Material 2.3 is th Class fr 3 of the ls Table. ne is the
+Shipping Paper DEF Page TO: ABC Corporation 88 Valley Street Anywhere, VA FROM 55 Mountain Street Nowhere, CO Quantity HM Description Weigh 1 RQ UN1076,Phosgene , 2.3, Poison, Inhalation Hazard, Zone A means that this is a (UN1076 is the reportable quantity.)
+Number from Column 4 of the Hazardous materials Table.
+Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.
+2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
 This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations of the Department of Transportation.

-DEF Carrier: Safet

-Shipper Corporatio Per: y First
+Shipper DEF Corporatio Carrier: Per: Safet y First

-: n Date: •
+: n Date:

 Per: Smith

-Date: October 15,
+Date: October

-2003

-Special Instructions: 24 hour Emergency Contact,

-John Smith 1-800-555-5555
+Special Instructions: 24 hour Emergency Contact, John Smith 1-800-555-5555